-The Chapel Arches development project that plans to transform the town centre was given approval by the Royal Borough this week.
+The Chapel Arches redevelopment project that plans to transform the town centre was given approval by the Royal Borough this week.
 The proposals made by Shanly Homes and Sorbon Estates aim to transform Maidenhead and deliver residential and retail units along the proposed restored waterways.

-The £100m redevelopment scheme will make way for increased trade through new shops and restaurants and work in conjunction with the Maidenhead Waterways Restoration Group (MWRG) which submitted a planning application to open up York Stream.
+The £100m Chapel Arches redevelopment scheme will make way for increased trade through new shops and restaurants and work in conjunction with the Maidenhead Waterways Restoration Group (MWRG) which submitted a planning application to open up York Stream.